Sergei-Nerobeev/vowel4j/README.md

 ### 📜 Guide for Contributors 📜

-- 🌿 1.Write your class and create a set with your language vowels.
+- 🌿 1.
+Write your class and create a set with your language vowels.
-- 🌿 2 Add new VowelYOUR_LANGUAGE() in VowelFactory like case.
+- 🌿 2.
+Add new VowelYOUR_LANGUAGE() in VowelFactory like case.
-- 🌿 3 Don't forget to write the tests on it in the utest folder.
+- 🌿 3.
+Don't forget to write the tests on it in the utest folder.

 ---